-The ASPET Division for Behavioral Pharmacology Early Career Awards have been established to recognize outstanding original research by early career investigators in the area of behavioral pharmacology.
+The J.H.
+Woods Early Career Award in Behavioral Pharmacology has been established to recognize outstanding original research by early career investigators in the area of behavioral pharmacology.

-This award will be presented annually (as funds permit) during the ASPET Annual Meeting at Experimental Biology.
+This award will be presented annually (as funds permit) during the ASPET Annual Meeting.
 The award consists of:

 - A $500 honorarium